 Despite underreporting and the issues involved with identifying how prevalent child sexual abuse is, it is commonly accepted by advocates that around 4-8% of sexual abuse reports are false, which means that at least 92% of children making allegations of abuse are telling the truth.
 The Wikipedia article discussing false allegations indicates that the overall rate of false accusations is under 10%, and many of these false allegations did not originate with children, but with adults making the accusation on the child’s behalf.

 While some of the lingering conventional wisdom might indicate that strangers are responsible for most child sexual abuse, the opposite is true: 90% of abuse is perpetrated by those known to the victim.
 Most abusers are men, though women account for some abusers.
 About two-thirds of sexual abusers are attracted to adults, and the remaining third are pedophilic, though sexual attraction does not appear to be a significant factor in the motivations of child sexual abuse: Homosexual and pedophilic men are less likely to sexually abuse children than heterosexual, adult-attracted men.

 There is no profile for those who sexually abuse children: Most are men, but a small minority of abusers are women.
 Sexual abusers do not belong to a particular profession, race, belief system, height, weight, age, nationality, or sexual orientation.
-The only reliable indication that someone may be a sexual abuser is the behaviors they display, the behaviors a child displays, or an allegation of abuse by a child against another person.
+The only reliable indication that someone may be sexually abusing a child are the behaviors they display, the behaviors a child displays, or an allegation of abuse by a child against another person.

 Child sexual abuse often occurs in specific situations during specific time periods of the day.
 77% of child sexual abuse and 70% of sexual assault occurs in a residence, usually of the victim or perpetrator, and when the physical context is not a residence, it is generally a roadway, outdoor field or wooded area, schools, or a hotel/motel.
 For most victims, the peak time that sexual abuse occurs is around 3 pm and for younger victims, during meal times.